-- COVID-19 impacted the ability to hold large scale events and learning opportunities such as a conference or the Irish Sport Industry Awards which were cancelled in April. - Smaller scale member seminars that are used as an opportunity for partner/member interaction and learning were moved online in Q4 of 2020 in the form of a three part series.
-This is an innovative way of continuing to offer networking and support and will be developed further. - Ongoing FIS support of members in the areas of Garda Vetting, Sport Dispute Solutions, Insurance Advocacy, Women in Sport opportunities and CEO networking/COVID working sessions have been a success to date in supporting the operational work of members.
+- COVID-19 impacted the ability to hold large scale events and learning opportunities such as a conference or the Irish Sport Industry Awards which were cancelled in April. - Virtual CEO Forum held in March 2021 was attended by Minister Jack Chambers and EU Commissioner Maria Gabriel - Smaller scale member seminars that are used as an opportunity for partner/member interaction and learning were moved online - Ongoing FIS support of members in the areas of Garda Vetting, Sport Dispute Solutions, Board Recruitment Service Advocacy.